Fall From Grace by Matthew Munson

 The book is well-written and the characters are thoroughly developed and grow throughout.
 My first impressions were that the main character, Paul, was almost a cliche; a man questioning his faith and struggling to find his place in the world without his god.
 I thought: He’s going to meet some angels, get his faith back and everything will be hunky dory.
 I’m glad to say that I was wrong.
 While the book does start as the cliched man questioning his faith, Matthew does a great job of expanding this into something more than that, and creating a fully-fledged set of characters.

 The majority of the book being set in Thanet also adds something special to the reading experience if you’re a local.
 The characters interacting with areas that I know made me a little giddy, weirdly.

 And then the Christian mythology hits you.

-There is a sequel to Fall From Grace, called Leap of Faith, that is as good as the first, and I would highly recommend the series to anybody who’s interested in literature of a science fiction/fantasy nature.
+There is a sequel to Fall From Grace, called Leap of Faith, that is just as good, and I would highly recommend the series to anybody who’s interested in literature of a science fiction/fantasy nature.
 It’s worth taking the time to give it a read.

 © 2016 David Chitty

 David Chitty was born and raised in Thanet in the 90s.
 He devotes most of his energies to writing fantasy fiction novels.